 This summary highlights certain information contained in this proxy statement.
 It does not contain all of the information provided elsewhere in the proxy statement; therefore, you should read the entire proxy statement carefully before voting.
-For more complete information regarding our 2022 performance, please refer to our Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
-Proxy materials and our 2022 annual report are first being distributed or made available, as the case may be, on or about March 17, 2023.
+For more complete information regarding our 2023 performance, please refer to our Annual Report on Form 10-K for the fiscal year ended December 31, 2023 ("2023 Form 10-K").
+Our proxy materials are first being distributed or made available, as the case may be, on or about March 15, 2024.
 In this proxy statement, terms like "Company," "we," "us," and "our" refer to Bank OZK and its consolidated subsidiaries.